-5. Project Description
+4. Project Description

-Provide short narrative of the overall project goals, location where trees will be planted, land ownership or eligibility to receive credits, approximate number of trees or acres, main tree species, and project timeframe
+Provide short narrative of the overall project goals, location where trees will be planted, land ownership or eligibility to receive credits, approximate number of trees or acres, main tree species, and project timeframe.

-6. Project Impacts
+5. Project Impacts

-Provide short narrative of the impacts this project will achieve.
-Examples include how the project addresses increased access to green spaces for under-resourced communities, flood control, human health benefits, recreation or bird and wildlife habitat.
+Provide short narrative of the environmental, social, and health impacts this project will achieve.
+Examples include how the project addresses increased access to green spaces for under-resourced communities, flood control or watershed protection, benefits for human health and wellbeing, improved recreation opportunities, or protection of bird and wildlife habitat.

-7. Planting Design and Quantification Method
+6. Planting Design and Quantification Method

-Provide short narrative about planting design and which quantification method you will use.
+Provide short narrative about the planting design and quantification method you will use for the project.
+Refer to Protocol Appendix A for more detail.